Willson Cuaca, Co-Founder and Managing Partner at East Ventures

 With most countries in the region reopening their borders, he believes the region is in the midst of recovering, benefiting some of its portfolio companies.

 “We believe we are in the middle of the recovery, as we experience a downtrend in terms of the active cases and borders have started to open.
-We are certain the current circumstances will bring good impacts on portfolios that were restricted or had limitations due to the pandemic, such as travel like Traveloka, e-commerce (DTC, social commerce) like Kasual, Base, Sociolla, fintech like KoinWorks, and healthtech like Homage.”
+We are certain the current circumstances will bring good impacts on portfolios that were restricted or had limitations due to the pandemic, such as travel like Traveloka, e-commerce (DTC, social commerce) like Kasual, Base, Sociolla, and healthtech like Homage.”

 East Ventures